Diamantina National Park – discover endless river channels

 Our Experience & Tips

-We first, explored the Australian Age of Dinosaurs in Winton, then drove to Lark Quarry to see the Dinosaur Stampede to finally spend a night at Hunters Gorge in Diamantina National Park.
+We started by exploring the Australian Age of Dinosaurs in Winton before making our way to Lark Quarry to witness the Dinosaur Stampede.
+Finally, we spent a night at Hunters Gorge in Diamantina National Park, where we were able to experience the park’s stunning natural beauty and abundant wildlife.

-On our arrival, we stopped at the information centre at Ranger Base when we learned about the area and indigenous people who lived here for thousands of years.
-We had an opportunity to talk to the ranger who told us that we arrived at the end of the season and the weather is not as pleasant anymore.
+On our arrival, we made sure to stop at the information centre located at Ranger Base.
+Here we learned about the area and the indigenous people who have lived here for thousands of years.
+We had the opportunity to talk to a ranger who informed us that we had arrived towards the end of the season and the weather was starting to cool down.

 At Hunters Gorge we were welcomed by many flies but they all disappeared after the sunset.
 Surprisingly, we were the only people in the campground.